Birthday attack: Digital signature susceptibility

+The birthday problem equations do not exactly apply here.
+For a 50% chance of a collision, Mallory would need to generate approximately $2^{(l/2) + 1}$ hashes, which is twice the number required for a simple collision under the classical birthday problem.

 To avoid this attack, the output length of the hash function used for a signature scheme can be chosen large enough so that the birthday attack becomes computationally infeasible, i.e. about twice as many bits as are needed to prevent an ordinary brute-force attack.

 Besides using a larger bit length, the signer (Bob) can protect himself by making some random, inoffensive changes to the document before signing it, and by keeping a copy of the contract he signed in his own possession, so that he can at least demonstrate in court that his signature matches that contract, not just the fraudulent one.

 Pollard's rho algorithm for logarithms is an example for an algorithm using a birthday attack for the computation of discrete logarithms.

-Reverse Attack
+Reverse attack

 The same fraud is possible if the signer is Mallory, not Bob.
 Bob could suggest a contract to Mallory for a signature.
 Mallory could find both an inoffensively-modified version of this fair contract that has the same signature as a fraudulent contract, and Mallory could provide the modified fair contract and signature to Bob.
 Later, Mallory could produce the fraudulent copy.
 If Bob doesn't have the inoffensively-modified version contract (perhaps only finding their original proposal), Mallory's fraud is perfect.
 If Bob does have it, Mallory can at least claim that it is Bob who is the fraudster.